Long-Term Human Video Generation of Multiple Futures Using Poses: Methodology

-CGAN suffers from mode collapse, that is, the generator fails to adequately cover the space of possible predictions and instead generates one or a few prominent modes, ignoring the latent variables.
+CGAN suffers from mode collapse, that is, the generator fails to adequately cover the space of possible predictions and instead generates one or a few prominent modes, ignoring the latent noise.
 Thus, only modifying the latent noise $z$ is not enough to generate multiple varied pose sequences.
-To tackle is problem, our method includes two additional inputs to the generator, namely the latent code $c$ and the attraction point $a$.
+To tackle this problem, our method includes two additional inputs to the generator, namely the latent code $c$ and the attraction point $a$.
 Both are randomly initialized during training, and then used during testing for pose generation from different combinations of $c$ and $a$.
 InfoGAN \cite{chen2016infogan} models the relationship between the latent code $c$ and the generated data $G(z, c)$ in an unsupervised way, by maximizing the mutual information between them.
 Since human actions can be categorized to some extent (e.g., "walking" or "sitting"), we aimed at establishing a correspondence between such action categories and the latent code, and thus, we represent $c$ as a one-hot vector.
+Note that the pose sequences are not paired with any ground-truth action category label.

-The attraction point $a$ represents the $xy$ coordinates of a point in the image space, and used to train $G_p$ to generate poses towards the attraction point.
+The attraction point $a$ represents the $xy$ coordinates of a point in the image space, and is used to train $G_p$ to generate poses constrained to move towards the attraction point.
 This allows our method to generate multiple varied pose sequences depending on $a$, which in turn is chosen randomly.
-When generating pixel-based data (i.e., image or video), applying this kind of constraint explicitly is not intuitive, but for our joint-coordinates generation task is possible.

-\paragraph{Training} During training, $G_p$ tries to fool both discriminators by generating plausible future pose sequences, while $D_{pg}$ and $D_{pl}$ try to classify whether the pose sequences are real or generated.
-The objective function for adversarial learning between $G_p$, $D_{pg}$ and $D_{pl}$ is as follows:
+\paragraph{Training} During training, $G_p$ tries to fool the discriminator $D_p$ by generating plausible future pose sequences, while $D_p$ tries to classify whether the pose sequences are real or generated.
+The objective function for adversarial learning between $G_p$ and $D_p$ is as follows:

-$P_{in}$ is the input pose sequence and $P_{gt}$ is ground truth for the future pose sequence.
+where $P_{in}$ is the input pose sequence and $P_{gt}$ is ground truth for the predicted pose sequence.
+We utilize the same gradient penalty as in WGAN-GP \cite{gulrajani2017improved}.

-The objective function to maximize the mutual information between latent code $c$ and generated poses is:
+Since it is difficult to directly maximize the mutual information between $c$ and generated data, we introduce an auxiliary probability distribution $Q(c|x)$ and minimize the following function:

-As in \cite{chen2016infogan}, $D_{pg}$ estimates the latent code $c$ from $G_p(z,c,a)$. $Q(c'|G_p(z,c,a))$ is the distribution learned by $D_{pg}$ from the generated data to latent code and $C$ is the number of categories.
+Here, $C$ is the number of categories.
+As in \cite{chen2016infogan}, $Q$ is implemented by adding two linear layers to the convolutional layers of $D_p$.
+As depicted in Figure. \ref{fig:jointgan}, $D_p$ also outputs the probability $c'$ of the latent code $c$ given the pose generated by $G_p$.